ToniWonKanobi/theoveranalyzed.net/posts/2015/8/18/unicode-9-emoji-updates.md

 	<figcaption>The Nature section is severely lacking.</figcaption>
 </figure>

 In my day-to-day emoji-ing, I often use the animals found in the [Nature][emojipedia] category.
-I like [birds of prey][theoveranalyzed], and for the longest time, the only way to represent that category of avians has been with the [Bird][emojipedia 2] emoji -- an emoji that looks more like a pigeon than anything else.
+I like [birds of prey][theoveranalyzed], and for the longest time, the only way to represent that category of avians has been with the [Bird][emojipedia 2] emoji---an emoji that looks more like a pigeon than anything else.

 And now (Finally™) it seems that an [Eagle][emojipedia 3] might be coming to an Emoji keyboard near you.
 While it probably won't make it in time for the upcoming iPhone 6S, it might land on the iPhone 7 if everything goes according to plan.